Music Composition MA/M.Mus

 • Admission Requirements

 Applicants will have completed a BA degree in composition or the related fields of music theory or the arts.
-Non-musical academic degrees are not excluded, especially at graduate and doctoral levels.
+Non musical academic degrees are not excluded, especially on graduate and doctoral levels.

-Applicants who do not have a BA degree in composition can be admitted to the program provided they demonstrate a comparable knowledge, experience and technical ability in the field of musical composition.
+Applicants who do not have a BA degree in composition can be recommended to the program provided they demonstrate a comparable knowledge, experience and technical ability in the field of musical composition.

 • Language Requirements